-For more advanced configuration you can enter the “Control Panel” next to the “Input/Output” tab which will take you to set up of properties of your audio device.
-Here you can set the overall latency and all other options that your sound card possess.
+For more advanced configuration you can enter the “Control Panel” next to the “Input/Output” tab which will take you to set up the properties of your audio device.
+Here you can set the overall latency and all other options that your sound card possesses.

 Next setting is the “Sample Rate” which allows you to set the desired sample rate.
 By default, the value of 44.1 kHz is presented.
 So, by clicking this tab, you are transferred to another submenu.
 In it, you can see your sound card’s available sample rate values.
 This will be the rate at which the audio will be sampled in your project.

 You can think of this setting as the resolution of the audio frequency range.
 With more resolution value you will get more accuracy but at the cost of CPU usage.
 Bear in mind that higher sample rates require more processing power.
 44.1 kHz is a standard sample rate for music, and it is the sample rate that we experience in most of the professional music productions.

 Below this section, we can see the input buffer size section.
 Input buffer size sets the size of the buffer that SoundBridge will use when processing input.
 Smaller buffer size yields less latency but demands higher CPU usage and vice versa.